 Junior Thirteen Strings

-Celebrating its 40th anniversary this year, Thirteen Strings is Ottawa’s premiere chamber orchestra, consisting of thirteen professional string players and directed by award-winning conductor, Kevin Mallon.
+Celebrating its 41st anniversary this year, Thirteen Strings is Ottawa’s premiere chamber orchestra, consisting of thirteen professional string players and directed by award-winning conductor, Kevin Mallon.
 The orchestra’s repertoire is diverse, covering music from the baroque era to the 21st century.
 The orchestra has a strong focus on celebrating and promoting Canadian talent, having commissioned more than 100 new works from Canadian composers.
 The orchestra also supports the development of the next generation of local talent through its youth program, the Junior Thirteen Strings, by providing high school students with mentorship and performance opportunities.
-The Thirteen Strings can be heard at its six annual concerts held in Ottawa, at local festivals and events, and through its soon-to-be released CD on the Naxos label.
+The Thirteen Strings can be heard at its six annual concerts held in Ottawa, at local festivals and events, and through its CD on the Naxos label.
 The Thirteen Strings Chamber Orchestra is a registered charity, and is supported by government grants, corporate sponsorships and individual donors.
 More information on the Thirteen Strings Chamber Orchestra is available at www.thirteenstrings.ca.

 With the passionate belief in the transformative power of music, the OrKidstra program began in 2007 with 27 children.
 The OrKidstra program is first and foremost a community development program to give inner-city children the opportunity to learn life skills such as teamwork, commitment and responsibility through the joys and challenges of singing and playing music together.
-Now with close to 400 children ages 5-19 from 42 cultural and linguistic backgrounds, the OrKidstra program has become a world-class example of why music is called the universal language.
+Now with close to 700 children ages 5-19 from 42 cultural and linguistic backgrounds, the OrKidstra program has become a world-class example of why music is called the universal language.
 The citizenship and musicianship achievements celebrated by Ottawa’s young OrKidstra musicians are an inspiration for all.
-For more information, including recent annual reports and strategic plans, please visit our website www.orkidstra.ca
+For more information, including recent annual reports and strategic plans, please visit their website www.orkidstra.ca